JrgMyr/Jogisoft/XML-Analysis/README.md

-Tools to analyze XML files.
+This folder shares tools to analyze the content of XML files.